treknuts/astro-blog/src/pages/posts/color-theme.md

 }
 ```

-The nice thing is that the root `html` element defines the value of the variables, but they have the same name.
-So, `var(--background)` will be different depending upon the `data-theme` value in the `html` element.
+One nice thing is that the root `html` element defines the value of the variables, but they can have the same name.
+So, `var(--background)` will be different depending upon the `theme` value in the `html` element.
+If you have colors that are the same regardless of `light` or `dark` mode, you can define the variable once in the `:root` element.

-## Storing selected theme
+## Persist the theme

-Here's where the magic happens.
-By default, we will set the `data-theme` attribute depending on the user's system settings with the `prefers-color-scheme` setting.
-To persist the theme when the page is refreshed or the user navigates to a different page, we will store the `theme` in the browsers `localstorage`.
+By default, we will set the `data-theme` attribute depending on the user's system settings with the `prefers-color-scheme` using `window.matchMedia`.
+To persist the theme when the page is refreshed or the user navigates to a different page, we will store the `theme` in the browser's `localstorage`.

 ```javascript
 const theme = (() => {